 I live in Wenatchee Washington, across the Cascade mountains from Seattle, or what is affectionately known as “the dark side” of the state.
 My husband Tom and I live on the sunny side of the state, and we have sons in Seattle, Olympia and San Diego.
 I spend part of each winter in Southern California, halfway between San Diego and Palm Springs.
 Desert country.
 A great place to write.

-After 10 science fiction novels, I’ve now dipped into novel-length fantasy: A Thousand Perfect Things and Queen of the Deep.
+Fantasy: A little bit different.
+My novel-length fantasy includes A Thousand Perfect Things and Queen of the Deep.
+Soon to come: a fantasy spy novel series (see below).
 I’m excited to be “playing on the other side of the fence” at last.
 I’ve always loved fantasy, as long as it’s a little bit different.
+Check out my titles here.

-My biggest project so far was the sci-fantasy quartet, The Entire and The Rose.
+Science fiction.
+My biggest science fiction project so far is the sci-fantasy quartet, The Entire and The Rose.
 Book One, Bright of the Sky, was one of Publishers Weekly’s

 What else is going on.
 I’m a founding member of Write on the River, a writer’s organization in North Central Washington.

 We hold events throughout the year and a major conference in mid-May.
-Some of our guests have been Robert Dugoni, Elizabeth George, Terry Brooks and J. A. Jance.
-This year I’m on the jury for the World Fantasy Awards.
-Books are arriving this spring like lemmings.
-I am pretty amazed by what our genre’s authors can do.
+Some of our guests have been Robert Dugoni, Elizabeth George and Terry Brooks.
+This year I was on the jury for the World Fantasy Awards.
+I was amazed by the strength of the submissions and the incredible imaginations of our genre’s authors!

 Two paranormal espionage novels set in England, 1936!
-The novels will be out in the winter of 2016 and 2017 from Saga Press, and are entitled At the Table of Wolves and Serpent in the Heather.
+The novels will be out in the coming months from Saga Press, and are entitled At the Table of Wolves and Serpent in the Heather.
 I blogged about the

 stories here, if you’d like a sneak peek.
 The project involved some trips to Great Britain, of course.
 There is a major scene at Rievaulx Abbey in the North York Moors, which I visited one rainy day–and then the sun came out for ten minutes.
 The place was deserted and wonderfully mysterious.
 Most memorable moment in England.